 As far as what we read and observe in Scripture, preaching appears to be extremely important within the life of the Church for at least two reasons:

-2. Preaching is powerful way to encourage and challenge (not the only way).
+- Preaching is a powerful way to encourage and challenge (not the only way).

 D. Martyn Lloyd-Jones said: